 The pharmaceutical industry is science-focused and requires experimentation and long-term commitment of financial resources to foster innovation.
-Ultimately, our work has an enormous impact on global health and well-being.
+The Company is at the forefront of research to deliver innovative health solutions that advance the prevention and treatment of diseases in people and animals.
+Ultimately, our work has the potential to have an enormous impact on global health and well-being.
 Because of the inherent complexity and dynamic science of human and animal health, even with flawless execution, we risk failure.
 In addition:

-- The costs associated with innovation are increasing while relative return is decreasing due to ongoing pricing pressure. - The number of products available to treat or prevent a particular disease or condition typically increases over time, which can limit the commercial potential of key products. - It generally takes 10 to 15 years to discover, develop, and bring a new product to market.
+- The costs associated with innovation are increasing while relative return is decreasing due to ongoing pricing pressure. - The number of products available to treat or prevent a particular disease or condition typically increases over time, which can limit the commercial potential of key products. - Generally, it takes 10 to 15 years to discover, develop, and bring a new medicine or vaccine to market. - Competition for qualified talent in the pharmaceutical industry, both in the U.S. and internationally, is intense.